hevoio/recoverable-kafka-producer/README.md

 ## Performance

-The recovery producer ideally just adds a few microseconds in addition to the native producer publish.
+The recoverable producer ideally just adds a few microseconds in addition to the native producer publish.
 But it can vary based on a lot of factors like message size, environment specs etc. Some of the benchmarks done by BigQueue can be found [here](https://github.com/bulldog2011/bigqueue/wiki/Performance-Test-Report).